 The start-up centres at the universities offer students a wide range of support.
 Contact your university to find out which options are available to you.
-On pages 73 to 77 you will find an overview of the start-up centres in Berlin and Brandenburg.
+On page 76 you will find an overview of the start-up centres in Berlin and Brandenburg.